Obama, after South Carolina shooting, says U.S. gun violence too frequent

 The U.S. Constitution protects Americans' rights to own a gun, but disagreements over the breadth of those rights often fall along political lines.

-Obama, appearing somber as well as frustrated, said he has had to make statements like the one he made on Thursday too many times.
-Despite not having all the facts, it was clear that innocent people had been killed because someone had no trouble getting a gun, he said.

-"Now is the time for mourning and for healing, but let's be clear: at some point we as a country will have to reckon with the fact that this type of mass violence does not happen in other advanced countries," Obama said.

-"It doesn’t happen in other places with this kind of frequency.
-And it is in our power to do something about it.
-I say that recognizing the politics in this town foreclose a lot of those avenues right now.
-But it would be wrong for us not to acknowledge it," he said.
+"It is in our power to do something about it.
+I say that recognizing the politics in this town foreclose a lot of those avenues right now," he told reporters.

 Obama is unlikely to launch another push for gun control legislation with only one and a half years left in office and the next presidential campaign already in full swing.